 Customer service, when performed well, is the bridge you build to keep your customers coming back to you over and over again.

 To summarize, what is the true meaning of customer service?
-It’s not only a willingness to assist your customer to the best of your ability.
-It’s taking the opportunity, each and every time, to build a long-term, mutually beneficial relationship between you and the people you serve.
+Here’s our definition: It’s a willingness to assist your customer to the best of your ability, and it’s taking the opportunity, each and every time, to build a long-term, mutually beneficial relationship between you and the people you serve.